 The EDC is a handheld water bottle designed specifically for runners.
 Made from AirRip mesh, the flask is soft, durable and easy to hold.
 A vector strap provides a variety of different holding options.

 Plus, it also holds more than just water.
-The EDC has a small, secure pocket which can hold keys or similar items.
+The EDC has a small, secure pocket that can hold keys or similar items.
 Additional items can also fit in the side gel pouches.
 A cross bungee cord allows for easy and fast bottle removal.

 - Lightweight handheld flask